yukiekajita/Matplotlib-Challenge/README.md

 ![pie_graph](Readme_Images/pie_graph.png)

-* Calculated the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
-Calculated the quartiles and IQR and quantitatively determined if there were any potential outliers across all four treatment regimens.
+* I calculated the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
+I calculated the quartiles and IQR and quantitatively determined if there were any potential outliers across all four treatment regimens.

 * Using Matplotlib, generated a box and whisker plot of the final tumor volume for all four treatment regimens and highlighted any potential outliers in the plot by changing their color and style.